 How long do I need to do physiotherapy?

-How did you develop your condition (acute vs chronic)
+The chronicity of your condition (acute vs chronic)

 Your ability/willingness to modify your activities, aggravating factors, etc.